-Due to space limitations UAH is unable to provide housing to accommodate friends or relatives other than, in very limited number, spouses/partners or dependent children of students.
-Any available housing for couples must be prioritized for couples who have previously lived together and/or shared finances.
+UAH is unable to provide housing to accommodate friends or relatives other than, in very limited number, spouses/partners or dependent children of students.
+Available couples' housing must be prioritized for couples who have previously lived together and/or shared finances.
 Required documentation of couple and /or family status is detailed below in the section on Lease and Contract Signing Procedures.

 Transferring into Couple/Family Housing